 What is community management and why is it important?

 A community manager is responsible for advocating a brand on social networks.
 They actively go out of their way to engage with followers, potential customers and brand advocates.
-They are responsible for the brands reputation and increasing their presence online.
+They are responsible for the brand’s reputation and increasing its presence online.

 So, why is this necessary and important?
 Strong community management and online presence leads to increased awareness of the brand, higher engagement and more engaged followers.
 Here’s some advice on how to get started:

 How can getting to know your audience be beneficial?

 Possibly the most important part of community management is getting to know your followers in terms of their demographics (age, gender, location) and behaviours (likes and dislikes).
 Ultimately, if you are in a position where you understand your audience, you will be able to deliver content that genuinely appeals to them – making them much more likely to engage with your posts and you as a brand.

 Some simple ways to start getting to know your followers can be to ask them!
 Many brands use polls to ask what type of posts their followers enjoy, the times of day they prefer posts and what content they enjoy seeing, which would be a great place to start.
 To find out demographics – this can be done via the analytics section of social pages.

 Once you have begun getting to know your audience, you can then tailor your content to suit them which in turn will lead to maintaining their followership and increased engagement.

 Why is it important to engage with your followers?